 - Action Capability: Based on recognized information, AI issues low-level operation commands such as “mouse movement,” “click,” “key input,” and “scroll.”

-- Reasoning & Planning: Decomposes high-level instructions such as “Search for products on Amazon and compare prices” into specific operation procedures, and performs self-correction (Retry) when errors occur.
+- Reasoning & Planning: It decomposes high-level instructions like “Search for products on Amazon and compare prices” into specific operation procedures, and performs self-correction (Retry) when errors occur.

 Differences from Traditional Automation